-In 2020, the coronavirus pandemic changed the small business landscape.
+The coronavirus pandemic changed the small business landscape.
 The resulting economic crisis may have small business owners rethinking strategy to reconnect with current customers or reach new ones.
 One tactic that can make a difference is a business name change to better reflect your brand.
 Here’s what you need to know to help you make this big decision.

-Reasons to change a small business name
+Reasons to change your small business name

 Established companies make name changes to help them rebuild their brand and attract new business.
 Here are three main reasons: